Aqib-Web/Typescript-CLI-Guess_Game/README.md

 ## Usage

-Run the calculator using the following command:
+Run the game using the following command: (or clone the repo)

 ```bash
 npx ts_guess-the-number